he-dev/SmartConfig/README.md

-# SmartConfig
+# SmartConfig v2
 Configuration has never been easier!

-**SmartConfig** is a configuration framework.
+**SmartConfig** is a configuration framework that makes writing configuration easier then ever.

 ## Why another one?
 Because I did't find anything simplier and as powerful as **SmartConfig**.
 It's main goal is simplicity.
-A configuration should be set up within few minutes and be easily extended as needed.
+A configuration should be set up within few minutes and be easily extended if needed.
 Unfortunatelly most of the time we spend hours writing them over and over again.
 With **SmartConfig** it's over.

 ## How does it work?
 With **SmartConfig** you write a static class with static fields that will hold the settings when they are loaded.
 Its structure will be used to build keys.
 There is no need to use any hardcoded strings to get any values.
 The idea of **SmartConfig** is to eliminate all magic strings.

 ## Where are all the settings stored?
-At current state **SmartConfig** can read the _App.config_ file and a _SQL Server_ database.
-It is however very easy to add your own data source.
-Xml is planned.
+**SmartConfig** can read/write the `App.config`'s `connectionStrings` and `appSettings` sections, database (with `Entity Framework` and an own xml format that resembles a database.
+It is however possible to add your own data source.

 ## Are there any other benefits?
 Yes there are :-) **SmartConfig** is strongly typed and can validate the values as well during loading as during updating.
-Thus you know whether the configuration is ok before you start the application.
+Thus you know always know if you read/write valid settings.
 It supports many popular types and provides an interface to add you own types if you need to. **SmartCofnig** can filter your settings based on various additional criteria.
-By defualt it uses only a name.
-If you need an environment or version can be easily added.
+To start with it provides two filters: by string and by version (semver).
+You can add other criteria if you need to.

 ## Is it stable yet?
 It looks like it is ;-)